 Florida sheriff defends deputy-involved shooting after ambush attack: 'Evil can never be dead enough'

-The suspect had multiple convictions for violent offenses and was out on bond for drug trafficking cases, officials said
+Suspect had multiple convictions for violent offenses and was out on bond

-Florida authorities released dash camera footage Thursday of a deputy-involved shooting that ended with a dead suspect who was out on bond at the time for drug trafficking cases and had multiple convictions for violent offenses, officials said Thursday.
+Florida authorities released dash camera footage Thursday of a deputy-involved shooting that ended with a dead suspect — a man who was out on bond for drug trafficking and had multiple convictions for violent offenses, officials said Thursday.

 Brevard County Sheriff’s deputies Brian Potters and Tyler Thoman were conducting a traffic stop on Aug.
 30 in Melbourne, 70 miles southeast of Orlando, when they were ambushed and fired upon, Sheriff Wayne Ivey said in a video detailing the encounter.

-"The attack and ambush was perpetrated by a violent, career criminal, with a history of 40 charges for crimes including drug trafficking, aggravated assault while discharging a firearm, battery on a law enforcement officer, and attempted first-degree felony murder," he said.
+"The attack and ambush [were] perpetrated by a violent, career criminal, with a history of 40 charges for crimes including drug trafficking, aggravated assault while discharging a firearm, battery on a law enforcement officer, and attempted first-degree felony murder," he said.

 SC SHERIFF WARNS CHILD PREDATORS AFTER 5 STING ARRESTS: 'IF YOU HUNT OUR CHILDREN YOU WILL BECOME THE HUNTED'

-The entire incident last about a minute and was captured on two separate dash cameras.
+The entire incident lasted about a minute and was captured on two separate dash cameras.

-Thoman was conversing with a woman outside her vehicle about the 2-month-old baby and dog in the backseat while another vehicle occupant is leaning against the rear of the car.
-The suspected shooter, whose identity was not released, is sitting in the back seat.
+Deputy Thoman is seen talking to a woman outside her vehicle about the 2-month-old baby and dog in the backseat while another vehicle occupant is leaning against the rear of the car.
+The suspected shooter, whose identity has not been not released, is sitting in the back seat.

 When Potters asks him to exit the car, the suspect opens fire and takes cover at the front of the vehicle, putting the baby seated inside at risk, Ivey said.
 Potters is heard saying he was struck by gunfire around the same time the suspect appears to be wounded by return fire.